Ductility (Earth science)

-Brittle–Ductile Transition Zone
+Brittle–ductile transition zone

 The brittle–ductile transition zone is characterized by a change in rock failure mode, at an approximate average depth of 10–15 km (~ 6.2–9.3 miles) in continental crust, below which rock becomes less likely to fracture and more likely to deform ductilely.
 The zone exists because as depth increases confining pressure increases, and brittle strength increases with confining pressure whilst ductile strength decreases with increasing temperature.
 The transition zone occurs at the point where brittle strength equals ductile strength.
 In glacial ice this zone is at approximately 30 m depth.

 Not all materials, however, abide by this transition.
 It is possible and not rare for material above the transition zone to deform ductilely, and for material below to deform in a brittle manner.
-The depth of the material does exert an influence on the mode of deformation, but other substances, such as loose soils in the upper crust, malleable rocks, biological debris, and more are just a few examples of that which does not deform in accordance to the transition zone.
+The depth of the material does exert an influence on the mode of deformation, but other substances, such as loose soils in the upper crust, malleable rocks, biological debris, and more, are just a few examples of that which does not deform in accordance with the transition zone.

 The type of dominating deformation process also has a great impact on the types of rocks and structures found at certain depths within the Earth's crust.
-As evident from Fig. 1.1, different geological formations and rocks are found in accordance to the dominant deformation process.
-Gouge and Breccia form in the uppermost, brittle regime while Cataclasite and Pseudotachylite form in the lower parts of the brittle regime, edging upon the transition zone.
-Mylonite forms in the more ductile regime at greater depths while Blastomylonite forms well past the transition zone and well into the ductile regime, even deeper into the crust.
+As evident from Fig. 1.1, different geological formations and rocks are found in accordance with the dominant deformation process.
+Gouge and breccia form in the uppermost, brittle regime, while cataclasite and pseudotachylite form in the lower parts of the brittle regime, edging upon the transition zone.
+Mylonite forms in the more ductile regime at greater depths, while blastomylonite forms well past the transition zone and well into the ductile regime, even deeper into the crust.

 Quantification

 Ductility is a material property that can be expressed in a variety of ways.
 Mathematically, it is commonly expressed as a total quantity of elongation or a total quantity of the change in cross sectional area of a specific rock until macroscopic brittle behavior, such as fracturing, is observed.
-For accurate measurement, this must be done under several controlled conditions, including but not limited to Pressure, Temperature, Moisture Content, Sample Size, etc., for all can impact the measured ductility.
+For accurate measurement, this must be done under several controlled conditions, including but not limited to pressure, temperature, moisture content, and sample size, for all can impact the measured ductility.
 It is important to understand that even the same type of rock or mineral may exhibit different behavior and degrees of ductility due to internal heterogeneities small scale differences between each individual sample.
 The two quantities are expressed in the form of a ratio or a percent.